Welcome to #GlobalTalk!

 • If you are given edit access to the Google Spreadsheet be mindful of how it works and don't delete content that is not your own.

-(Please read this section fully and VERY carefully!)
+Please read this section fully and carefully.

 • On a modern system, please fully fill out the signup form: GlobalTalk Signup Form.